Key Features

 The Pro Plan gives you more control over who can vote and the ballot data that's collected.
 It's great for when you want to create multiple contests or use ranked choice voting in a more serious way.

-Candidate Photos
+Candidate Pictures

 Bring your candidate profiles to life with a photo.
 Typically, this is the candidate's face, but it can also be used for voting on candidates that are visual in nature (e.g. an art contest).